qudou/xmlplus/README.md

 The directories, `docs/` and `xmlplus/` under the `demo/`, contain the same name sub directories.
 The `docs/` contains the document files, and the `demo/` contains the corresponding supporting sample code.
 The directory `src/` contains the frame source file `xmlplus.js` and the patch files for IE9+.

-Note, however, that the source code obtained in this way does not contain two dependent packages that allow the project to run on the server side.
+Note, however, that the source code obtained in this way does not contain two dependent packages for the project running on the server side.
 You can locate the root directory of the project, and get the two dependent packages through the following command.

 ```bash
 $ npm install